 - Case expenses almost always substantially increase in litigation.
 The filing of a lawsuit, having the lawsuit served, depositions, records and bills by affidavit, mediation, and trial all cost money.

-- If you received a law loan it could continue to increase every month until your case settles.
+- If you received a law loan it could continue to increase every month until your collision case settles.

-- Lienholders – such as your health insurance company or workers’ compensation carrier – may be more willing to reduce their liens prior to the commencement of litigation.
+- Lienholders, such as your health insurance company or workers’ compensation carrier, may be more willing to reduce their liens prior to the commencement of litigation.

-A: If your child has been injured in a motor vehicle collision the liability insurance carrier may require a Minor Prove-Up Hearing so that a Judge can approve any settlement reached.
+Answer: If your child has been injured in a motor vehicle collision the liability insurance carrier may require a Minor Prove-Up Hearing so that a Judge can approve any settlement reached.
 In that scenario the Judge will appoint a Guardian Ad Litem to verify the settlement reached is in the best interests of your child.

-Q: What if you were involved in a collision with a city, county, or government vehicle?
+Question: What if you were involved in a collision with a city, county, or government vehicle?

 Answer: If you have been injured in a car accident with a city, county, or government vehicle, such as a school bus or police vehicle, it is imperative that you seek legal counsel as soon as possible.
 Cities and municipalities have requirements regarding filing a Notice of Claim with the city, county, or government agency.
 Failure to timely and properly file a Notice of Claim could cause you to lose your ability to obtain a financial recovery from your auto accident.